How To Write A Book Description That Sells Books

 Your book cover and description are the two primary marketing hooks that attract and engage potential book buyers.

 Most self-published authors have learned to produce or buy quality book covers.
-But some fail to appreciate the importance of their book’s description.
+However, some fail to appreciate the importance of their book’s description.

 Many seem to have been written quickly at the time of publishing with little or no thought.